 That’s the basic value proposition of the Django framework – promise and hope, that once I overcome the steep barrier of entry, it will give me new powers and open new possibilities.

 To end this article, I should say something more about my failed side project.

 It wasn’t technological debt, that killed it.

-  It supposed to solve my problem with tracking hundreds of Stocks daily, calculate their risk measures, compare them side by side and watch for any news articles, that appears.
+It is supposed to solve my problem with tracking hundreds of Stocks daily, calculate their risk measures, compare them side by side, and watch for any news articles, that appear.